 |Money Market Account||0.1% APY||$25000|

-Bank of the Orient has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Bank of the Orient does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Bank of the Orient has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Bank of the Orient does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Bank of the Orient's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Bank of the Orient's CD rates are fair compared to the national average.Back to Overview

 Find a Bank of the Orient Near Me

-Bank of the Orient has eight branches in the U.S.Back to Overview
+Bank of the Orient has eight physical branches across the U.S.Back to Overview